stat545ubc-2023/assignment-b1-sarahmasri/assignment-b1.md

 ## Exercise 1: Make a Function (25 points)

-In this exercise, I will be making a function and fortifying it.
+In this assignment, I will be making a function and fortifying it.
 The function’s purpose is to summarize the count of specific groups in a given dataset.
 One might be interested in the number of classes with in a single field, as well as the number of classes at the intersection of